JamesCJ60/AMD-APU-Tuning-Utility/README.md

 # AMD APU Tuning Utility

 If you come across any issues or errors with AATU please open an issue or ping `@JamesCJ#2021` on [discord](https://discord.gg/M3hVqnT4pQ).

-Thanks to https://github.com/FlyGoat/RyzenAdj and his author, ryzenadj.exe is included.
+Thanks to https://github.com/FlyGoat/RyzenAdj and its author.

-The future roadmap of AMD APU Tuning Utility can be found here: https://amdaputuningutility.com/news/jul-2021/aaturoadmap.html

 If you would like to support the development of AMD APU Tuning Utility, you can do so here: https://www.patreon.com/aatusoftware

-As seen in: https://www.youtube.com/watch?v=UGvTtqHPuHU (Thanks ETA Prime for making the video 🥰)

 - [What is AATU?](#what-is-aatu)
 - [Benefits](#benefits-of-using-aatu)